ShalekLab/alexandria/docs/dropseq_cumulus.md

 ### Formatting your input_csv_file for bcl2fastq

-Due to legal requirements, the bcl2fastq workflow made by the Cumulus Team is only available for use by Broad Institute affiliates.
+Due to legal requirements, the default Docker image for bcl2fastq workflow made by the Cumulus Team is only available for use by Broad Institute affiliates.
 Affiliates must create a Docker account using their broadinstitute.org email address, download [Docker Desktop](https://www.docker.com/products/docker-desktop), and log in through typing `docker login` in their terminal.
 Only then can you launch the bcl2fastq workflow on Alexandria or Terra.

-If you are not an affiliate, you can download the Bcl2Fastq software [here](https://support.illumina.com/downloads/bcl2fastq-conversion-software-v2-20.html) and run it locally on a computer with plenty of disk space.
-Then see the above section for writing a csv to process your FASTQs.
+If you are not an affiliate, you can either [create and reference your own Docker image](https://cumulus-doc.readthedocs.io/en/latest/bcl2fastq.html#docker) or you can download the Bcl2Fastq software [here](https://support.illumina.com/downloads/bcl2fastq-conversion-software-v2-20.html) and run it locally on a computer with plenty of disk space.
+If you chose the latter, once you get your FASTQs you can see the above section for writing a csv to process them.

 Write your input csv file in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
 The input CSV file must have column headers and contains the following in whatever order: